@deltachat/jsonrpc-client

 The JSON-RPC API is exposed in two fashions:

-• A executable that exposes the JSON-RPC API through a WebSocket server running on localhost.
+• A executable deltachat-rpc-server that exposes the JSON-RPC API through stdio.

 • The JSON-RPC API can also be called through the C FFI.
-The C FFI needs to be built with the jsonrpc feature.
-It will then expose the functions dc_jsonrpc_init, dc_jsonrpc_request, dc_jsonrpc_next_response and dc_jsonrpc_unref.
+It exposes the functions dc_jsonrpc_init, dc_jsonrpc_request, dc_jsonrpc_next_response and dc_jsonrpc_unref.
 See the docs in the header file for details.

 Usage